 Organize Hot and Cold Aisles

 Data centers are typically kept at colder temperatures to ensure everything runs smoothly.
 Physical barriers allow a data center to have hot and cold aisles because they can contain the air.
-A major reason why you need to have hot and cold aisles in a data center is to separate the cold intake air from the hot exhaust air.
+This data center airflow design separates the cold intake air from the hot exhaust air.
+The hot air rises through the exhaust vents and moves away from the heated device instead of mixing with the cold air and mitigating the cooling effects.

 Set Up Server Racks